sp-tarkov/server-csharp/README.md

 5. Open the `project/server-csharp.sln` file in Visual Studio or Rider
 6. Run `Build > Build Solution (CTRL + SHIFT + B)` in the IDE

+Note: The first build will fail as the `ProgramStatistics` class needs to be initially generated in a `PreBuild` action.
+The second build onward will be a passing build.

 ## Development

 ### Commands